Business Risks

 1. Industrial Processes Business Risks

-Additionally, there is a risk that our profitability may decline due to the significant changes beyond our expectations in the demand for equipment incorporating our consumable products and the operational status of such equipment caused by economic trends in various countries and changes in the business environment in each business sector.
+Furthermore, there is a risk that our profitability may decline due to significant changes beyond our expectations in the demand for devices incorporating our consumable products, the operational status of equipment incorporating our consumable products, or their supply chain, caused by economic trends worldwide, the impact of U.S. tariff measures, and changes in the business environment in each business sector.

 2. Visual Imaging Business Risks

-In Visual Imaging business, our clients include movie theaters, public facilities, corporations, amusement parks, and agencies.
-There is a risk that our clients may be unable to fulfill the terms of their contracts due to changes in market conditions accelerating the deterioration of our clients' financial health, which could have a material impact on the Group’s performance and financial condition.
+In the Visual Imaging business, our clients include movie theaters, public facilities, corporations, amusement parks, and agencies.
+There is a risk that, due to changes in market conditions accelerating the deterioration of their financial health, some clients may be unable to fulfill contractual obligations, which could have a material impact on the Group’s business performance and financial condition.

-In the medium to long term, significant structural changes in the industry, such as the enhancement and widespread adoption of streaming services for video content and changes in consumer behavior and consumption styles, could affect the sustainability of cinema chains.
-This could lead to significant changes in the demand for visual equipment, particularly projectors, which could have a material impact on the Group’s performance and financial condition.
+Over the medium to long term, the cinema market may experience significant structural changes that could threaten the survival of cinema chains, driven by the enhancement and widespread adoption of streaming services for video content as well as changes in consumer content consumption behaviors and styles.
+Accompanying these changes, there may be substantial fluctuations in demand for video equipment centered on projectors, or the replacement of cinema lamps with solid-state light sources may progress faster than anticipated, which could have a material impact on the Group’s business performance and financial condition.

-Furthermore, there is a risk that our profitability may decline due to the significant changes beyond our expectations in the demand for and operational status of equipment incorporating our consumable products caused by economic trends in various countries and changes in the business environment in each business sector.
+Furthermore, there is a risk that our profitability may decline due to significant changes beyond our expectations in the demand for, operational status of, or supply chain related to equipment incorporating our consumable products, caused by economic trends worldwide, the impact of U.S. tariff measures, and changes in the business environment in each business sector.

-The Group will continuously update and respond flexibly to long-term demand forecasts for changes in the business environment, including technological advancements.
+The Group will continuously update its long-term demand forecasts in response to changes in the business environment, including technological advancements, and will respond flexibly.
 Specifically, we will flexibly adjust our production and other systems to meet the demand forecasts.
 Additionally, we will focus on creating new businesses by leveraging our existing technologies and products to develop competitive products in new markets.

 Common Business Segment Risks